MMV-Lab/im2im-paper/manuscript.md

 ### Overview of the code base

-Overall, the package adapts the boilerplate concept from pytorch-lightning (https://www.pytorchlightning.ai/), and is fully configurable via yaml files supported by pyrallis (https://github.com/eladrich/pyrallis), as well as largely employs state-of-the-art deep learning components from MONAI (https://monai.io/).
-There XX key parts in the package: mmv_im2im.models, mmv_im2im.data_modules, and Trainers.
+Overall, the package adapts the boilerplate concept from pytorch-lightning (<https://www.pytorchlightning.ai/>), and is fully configurable via yaml files supported by pyrallis (<https://github.com/eladrich/pyrallis>), as well as largely employs state-of-the-art deep learning components from MONAI (<https://monai.io/>).
+There three key parts in the package: mmv_im2im.models, mmv_im2im.data_modules, and Trainers.
 Each will be further described below.

 ### Main frameworks for mmv_im2im.models